 Melissa did not touch Ben forcefully—but because she touched him at all, and a serious injury resulted, she may be guilty of battery causing serious injury.

-Also note that an offensive touching can be done indirectly, by causing an object or someone else to touch the alleged victim.4
+Note that offensive touching can be done indirectly by causing an object or someone else to touch the alleged victim.4

 Self-defense works as a legal defense against a battery charge when all of the following are true: